 Get to know our Board members by reading about them below!

 Shea has had the privilege of working with children and families in a variety of roles for over 20 years.
 Throughout her career, she has sought out the opportunity for training and development, with a focus on leadership.
-In her current role as the Executive Director of Southside Mothers’ Day Out, she culminates her past experiences and training together into a parallel practice model to lead a team of practitioners in values-based programming.
+In her current role as the Executive Director of Wild Heart Children’s Centre (formerly Southside Mother’s Day Out), she culminates her past experiences and training together into a parallel practice model to lead a team of practitioners in values-based programming.

 Shea has been a participant on the CAFRA Leadership team since 2017 and has facilitated our membership in several direction-setting conversations, including the re-working of our Mission and Objective statements.
 She believes that well supported, visionary leadership is the key to the professionalization of the ELCC field and sees participation as a CAFRA board member as a pathway for fulfilling that future.
 She is particularly interested in developing playful, resilient leaders and will offer CAFRA an ear skilled at listening for what is possible and the ability to collaboratively create and implement structures that will have what is possible become realized.